 “Wherefore he resolved to have a moving image of eternity, and when he set in order the heaven, he made this image eternal but moving according to number, while eternity itself rests in unity; and this image we call time.” – Plato, Timaeus

-I know that sounds silly, too simple, not specific enough, even ridiculous (if you are a nihilist).
-But it clarifies things for me because it is simple; because by ‘meaning’, I mean nothing other than meaning.
-In itself.
-And while in terms of art meaning can be found in mythology, narrative, magical realism, romanticism, natura morta, even in post modern text installations (because the emptiness is reflexive and always points to the meaning it denies), the whole point is that it is, and that is enough.
+Meaning is key.
+Whether it be in mythology, narrative, magical realism, romanticism, formalism, natura morta, even post modern text installation (because the emptiness is reflexive and always points to the meaning it denies), the point is that it is, and that is everything.

 “Question the beauty of the earth, question the beauty of the sea, question the beauty of the air, amply spread around everywhere, question the beauty of the sky, question the serried ranks of the stars, question the sun making the day glorious with its bright beams, question the moon tempering the darkness of the following night with its shining rays, question the animals that move in the waters, that amble about on dry land, that fly in the air; their souls hidden, their bodies evident; the visible bodies needing to be controlled, the invisible souls controlling them; question all these things.
 They all answer you, ‘Here we are, look ; we’re beautiful.'”